How to build your personal brand

 To note

-This blogpost first appeared on Wired Sussex’s site in October 2019.
-I have lightly edited it since then.
+The original version of this blogpost first appeared on Wired Sussex’s site in October 2019.
+I have edited it since then.

 Wired Sussex was founded in 1996 and closed in 2023.
 It ran a programme of events - including Breakfast sessions #WiredBrekkie - for its members.
 To support Wired Sussex’s freelance members, I was invited to contribute to a panel session in 2019 on how to cope with the feast and famine of freelancing.

-The expert panel explored a range of subjects with me sharing my knowledge and expertise to help freelancers use their time effectively to build their personal brand and market what they do.
-This blogpost is a summary of my talk.
+The expert panel explored a range of subjects, with me sharing my knowledge and expertise to help freelancers use their time effectively to build their personal brand and market what they do.
+This blogpost is a summary of my session made more bespoke for my audience.